alloyzeus/az-wall/README.md

   applications/SDKs, and even deployment and publishing directives, are all generated from a single source.
 No more lying documentations, no more duplicated efforts to update an endpoint.
+- Transparent and open by generating codebase rather than as a fully black-box systems like other no-code / low-code solutions.
+System owners could inspect the codebase of their systems and they have the options to continue the development of those systems manually.

 ## Working strategy